uvsun/research-life/README.md

 # INTRODUCTION

-This is a simple website based on vitepress about myself research life during master degree
+This is a simple website based on vitepress about myself research life during master degree.